Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Background

-where $i$ is the position of the token $x_i$ in the sequence.
+where $x_i$ is the $i$-th token in the input sequence and $p_i$ indicates its segment ID.

-Additionally, for classification tasks, a classifier (composed of linear layers followed by an activation function) should be applied to the final hidden representation of the [CLS] token for discrimination tasks.
+For classification tasks, a classifier—typically consisting of one or more linear layers followed by a non-linear activation—is applied to the final hidden representation of the [CLS] token to perform prediction.
+Fig.~\ref{fig:Trans} illustrates the model structure of a standard transformer used for classification.

-The general structure of a typical transformer model for classification tasks is shown in Fig. \ref{fig:Trans}.